Clemency denied for Georgia death row inmate

 Raphael Warnock, pastor of Ebenezer Baptist Church in Atlanta, called the impending execution a "civil rights violation and a human rights violation".

-"We are determined to fight on behalf of Mr Troy Davis and on behalf of justice in Georgia," Warnock told a news conference held at his church, which was once led by civil rights leader Martin Luther King Jr.
+"We are determined to fight on behalf of Mr Troy Davis and on behalf of justice in Georgia," Warnock told a news conference held at his church, which was once led by civil rights leader Martin Luther King.

 He and other Davis supporters called on Savannah district attorney Larry Chisolm, a key figure in the case, to appeal for the death warrant to be vacated and said they also wanted the parole board to reconsider its decision.